Chillibreeze Once Followed the Trend of Corporate Social Responsibility.

 We believe that one day others will discover that a healthy company is a gift to a community.
 The Chillibreeze vision is being fulfilled.

-We believe we are improving the lives of people just as much as a nonprofit organization.
+We believe we are improving the lives of people just as much as any other nonprofit organization.
 We are excited to be a role model of professionalism in Northeast India.

 A business that does not show a profit at least equal to its cost of capital is irresponsible; it wastes society’s resources.
 Economic profit performance is the base without which business cannot discharge any other responsibilities, cannot be a good employer, a good citizen, a good neighbor.
 But economic performance is not the only responsibility of a business any more than educational performance is the only responsibility of a school or health care the only responsibility of a hospital.
 Every organization must assume responsibility for its impact on employees, the environment, customers, and whomever and whatever it touches.
 That is social responsibility.
 But we also know that society will increasingly look to major organizations, for-profit and nonprofit alike, to tackle major social ills.
 And there we had better be watchful, because good intentions are not always socially responsible.
 It is irresponsible for an organization to accept – let alone to pursue – responsibilities that would impede its capacity to perform its main task and mission or to act where it has no competence.